 - Murder Simulators: Addressed from time to time, usually when a controversial game was released that that Moral Guardians were claiming was one.
 The show's position, of course, was to either parody or deconstruct these claims.

-- The Musical: Two actually.
+- Musical Episode: Two actually.
 The first was a tribute to the viewers of the show called On the X-Play Board... which made fun of viewer reaction to the scores certain games receive and their responses on the G4 message boards.
 The second was a full episode musical about Sessler and Webb getting an offer to make their own video game which of course turned out to be a disaster.
 It's actually pretty funny.
 The irony is that they already had their own video game on the X-Play page.
 It was a side scrolling beat 'em up where Webb uses her fists as a weapon, Sessler uses Slippy the Fish as his weapon.

 - Political Correctness Gone Mad: X-Play wished all of its viewers a "Happy Non-Denominational Winter Season".